-Students completing the Elementary Education specialization can readily use it for transfer to a four-year college or as a terminal degree which would qualify them to obtain a substitute teaching certificate in the state of Wyoming.
+Students completing the Elementary Education program can readily use it for transfer to a four-year college or as a terminal degree which would qualify them to obtain a substitute teaching certificate in the state of Wyoming.
 The core courses provide students the basic coursework in the field while allowing them the flexibility to tailor their program to their individual needs.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program will need additional courses beyond the specialization requirements in order to transfer as a junior.
-Students should consult with their advisor and the appropriate fouryear college catalog.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program will need additional courses beyond the program requirements in order to transfer as a junior.
+Students should consult with their advisor and the appropriate four-year college catalog.
 Selection of general education courses is often restricted by state certification requirements, so it is important for students to meet with their academic advisor each semester.

-ASSOCIATE OF ARTS OR ASSOCIATE OF SCIENCE with specialization in ELEMENTARY EDUCATION
+ASSOCIATE OF ARTS OR ASSOCIATE OF SCIENCE ELEMENTARY EDUCATION

 Number and Title Credits

-Students should refer to the Graduation on
+Students should refer to the C Graduation

-Requirements on pages 30-38
+Requirements on pages 30-38 3

-36-42 (AA degree)
+36 6-42 (AA degree)

-31-37 (AS degree)
+3 1-37 (AS degree)